This article aims to arm you with basic knowledge of cannabinoids and how they affect the brain and body.

 As you well know, cannabis can cause dependency after a while.
 For now, we are not 100% sure if cannabinoids themselves cause this issue.
 Nevertheless, you should be aware of this.

-Potential issues that can be caused by the abuse of cannabinoids include lower IQ, attention issues, mild depression, other cognitive issues, as well as increased risk of developing mental problems.
+Potential issues that the abuse of cannabinoids can cause include lower IQ, attention issues, mild depression, other cognitive issues, and increased risk of developing mental problems.

 As seen above, cannabinoids have limitless therapeutic benefits.